jasonmimick/get-started-aws/README.md

 The project will deploy the MongoDB Atlas AWS Quick Start.
 The Quick Start provisions complete MongoDB Atlas deployments through CloudFormation using official MongoDB Atlas AWS CloudFormation Resource Types.

-After you `get-started.sh` with this Get-Started project you will have a complete MongoDB Atlas deployment managed through AWS CloudFormaiton.
+After you `get-started.sh` with this Get-Started project you will have a complete MongoDB Atlas deployment managed through AWS CloudFormation.
 This includes:

 * 1 Project
 * 1 M10 MongoDB Atlas Cluster
 * 1 AWS IAM Role
-    * MongoDB Atlas Database Users via AWS IAM Integration
+* 1 MongoDB Atlas Database User (Type/AWS IAM Role)
 * 1 Project Ip Access List entry
 * VPC Peering (optional) [TODO/ need add this option to get-started]

+The outputs include a lambda ready IAM Role and connection string to your new MongoDB Atlas Cluster.

 ## Pre-requisites